Skip to Content

 For more information on visiting the Pink Caves, read our guide: How to Find the Pink Caves on the Central Coast.

-UPDATE – PINK CAVES CLOSED: on the 29th of July 2022, NSW National Parks and Wildlife Services (NPWS) permanently closed access to the Pink Caves.
+PINK CAVES CLOSED: on the 29th of July 2022, NSW National Parks and Wildlife Services (NPWS) permanently closed access to the Pink Caves.
 Please respect the wishes of NSW NPWS and do not visit this area.
+This article was written well before the closure was announced.
 For more information, read The Pink Caves Close Due to Deaths: Here’s What Happened.

 About Munmorah State Conservation Area